 - 30% – Persistent day-time hypersomnolence, leading to work and social deficiencies

 - 0% – Asymptomatic but with documented sleep disorder breathing

-If you do receive a rating of 50% or higher, you can get a CPAP machine provided to you by the VA on top of your benefits.
+If you receive a rating of 50% or higher, you can get a CPAP machine provided by the VA on top of your benefits.